shawnhank/ga-minesweeper-project/README.md

   - Handled with classes and transitions in .css file and rules that change visual states when certain classes are added or removed by JS.
   - Tile Reveal Effects: Beveled to flat look using .revealed class.
-  - Tile Explosion Coloring: Mine-hit tiles turn red via .mine-hit class.
+  - Tile Explosion Coloring: Mine tiles turn red via .isMine class.
   - Face Emoji Animations: The win/lose faces like 😎 and 😭 were animated by applying CSS classes tied to game state.
   - Hover Effects: For unrevealed tiles to show feedback on cursor movement.
+  - Leveraged CSS Grid for the tile board and Flexbox everything else.
+While technically not responsive (aka not mobile) ready, its playable across a wide variety of screen sizes.

 ### JavaScript-Triggered Animations (DOM Updates)
-  - JS was responsible for triggering and coordinating animations:
+  - JS was responsible for triggering and coordinating animations.
-  - JS adds/removes classes (like .revealed, .mine-hit) at the correct times.
+  - JS adds/removes classes (like .revealed, .isMine) at the correct times.
-  - Face emoji transitions and message displays (like “You Win!”) were triggered in JS based on game events.
+  - Emoji transitions and message displays (like “You Win!”) were triggered in JS based on game events.
   - Cascade Reveal: JavaScript handled per-tile reveals recursively but each reveal triggered a visual update via renderTile() — giving the illusion of animation as it happened tile-by-tile.